Empty Homes Management Policy

 3.4 We consider our asset management and disposals strategies when a property becomes Empty to ensure that we continue to make best use of our housing stock.

-3.5 We will dispose of goods that have been left at an empty property in the minimum possible time consistent with our statutory duties.
+3.5 We will dispose of goods that have been left at an empty property in the minimum possible time consistent with our statutory duties and in line with our Abandoned Goods Procedure.

 4. Application